xtech-guru/hapi-ms-swagger/README.md

 ## Options

-The options object contains options for the different modules loaded by 'hapi-ms', which are:
+The options object contains options for the different plugins loaded by 'hapi-ms', which are:

 * `log`: logging through 'good'
 * `db`: database through 'Mongoose'